See also our post on How to measure boule to jack.

 Note that a tape’s product description isn’t a reliable indicator of the way the tape is marked.
 Some tapes, for instance, are described as 5m/16′ but are marked only in feet and inches.

 There are two different styles of printing numbers on a tape, and the style affects the readability of the tape.
-Generally speaking, a tape with continuous marking is easier to read than a tape with interval marking, although the color and size of the numbers in the intervals also affects readability.
+Generally speaking, a tape with continuous marking is easier to read than a tape with interval marking.
+The color and size of the numbers also affects readability.

 INTERVAL MARKING ...
 50 1 2 3 4 5 6 7 8 9 60 1 ...
 CONTINUOUS MARKING ...
 50 51 52 53 54 55 56 57 58 59 60 61 ...

 The Ace 5m/16′ tape is the same size as the Komelon.
-The Komelon is shorter (12′ vs 16′), but in an emergency the Ace’s length of 5m makes it possible to measure to 10m in two steps.
+It is longer than the Komelon (5m vs 3.5m), which makes it possible to measure to 10m in two steps.
 The Ace is wider (3/4″) than the Komelon, so it meets our width requirement.
 The numbers on the Ace are bigger, making it significantly easier to read.
 The numbers are marked in intervals— continuous marking in centimeters at 10-cm intervals.
-You can probably order it online and pick it up at your local Ace hardware store.
+You can probably find it online and pick it up at your local Ace hardware store.
 (On Oct 1, 2017, mine cost $7.60.)

 After less than 5 years of light use the sliding locks on several of our Komelons have seized up and no longer work.
 Our Ace seems to be well-made, but we haven’t had it long enough to report on its durability.